Litter Box Liners: Do They Actually Work or Cause More Problems?

 Drawstring Liners

 These are the most common.
-They fit inside the box like a bag, and when it’s time to change it, you pull the drawstring closed and lift everything out.
+They fit inside the box like a bag, and when it is time to change it, you pull the drawstring closed and lift everything out.

 Heavy-Duty Liners